-OOOOOH, I get this one all the time in my Online Consulting, ‘I have a north facing room, can I paint it gray and get the look I want?
+‘I have a north-facing room, can I paint it gray or will it look too cold?
 Really, you can do anything but what it comes down to is if you SHOULD.
-It’s about knowing what look you are trying to get and what you are comfortable living in.
+It’s also about knowing what look you’re trying to achieve and what visual temperature you’re comfortable living in.

-So, let’s start with the basics.
-North facing rooms have a gray light coming in the windows that is slightly blue-toned.
-This is a cold light.
-It is also known to enhance cool colours or neutrals with cool undertones.
+Let’s start with the basics.
+North-facing rooms have a gray light coming in the windows with a slightly blue hue which means northern light is COLD.
+It’s also known to enhance cool colours or neutrals with cool undertones.
 When you partner a cold space with a cold colour, what do you get?
-A cold looking room.
+A pretty darn cold-looking room.

-Now some people don’t mind a cooler vibe, that’s why I can’t definitively say ‘no, don’t paint your north facing room gray’.
-When we moved into our new home a few months ago, it was painted a soft gray (SW Crushed Ice).
+Some people don’t mind a cooler vibe, that’s why I can’t definitively say ‘no, don’t paint your north-facing room gray’.
+When we moved into one of our previous homes, it was painted a soft gray (Sherwin Williams Crushed Ice).
 Partnered with our DOMINANT northern exposure, the space felt too cold for me.
 However, we had friends come over who liked the paint colour.
-Heck, I liked the colour, however, I didn’t like it in our north facing home.
+Heck, I liked the colour, however, I didn’t like it in our north-facing home.

-Long story short…if you LIKE cold colours and you paint your room gray (knowing that most of the popular gray paint colours have cool undertones), you can expect those subtle undertones to be slightly enhanced.
-Again, if you like cool colours then this might be a GOOD thing, just keep in mind that your room will LOOK cold and won’t have a traditional ‘inviting and cosy look’.
-You will have to do a lot of interior work with lighting, texture and accent colours to balance things out.
+Long story short, if you LIKE cold colours and you paint your room gray (knowing that all of the popular gray paint colours have cool undertones), you can expect these subtle undertones to be enhanced.
+Again, if you like cool colours then this might be a GOOD thing, just remember, your room will LOOK cold and won’t have a traditional ‘inviting and cosy look’.
+You will have to do a lot of interior work with lighting, texture and accent colours to add balance to your room.

 See the whole open layout here